 Accounts receivables are debt instruments at amortized cost.
-Accounts receivables are stated at original invoice amount less a provision for any uncollectible amounts.
-When determining the impairment of financial assets, management uses certain estimates to determine the amounts and timing of future cash flows and also assesses whether the credit risk on the financial asset has increased substantially since initial recognition and includes future information in the measurement of expected credit losses.
+Accounts receivables are stated at original invoice amount less a provision for estimated credit losses.
+When determining the estimated credit losses of financial assets, management uses certain estimates to determine the amounts and timing of future cash flows and also assesses whether the credit risk on the financial asset has increased substantially since initial recognition and includes future information in the measurement of expected credit losses.